 How important is YouTube for ecommerce AEO?

-YouTube is among the top citation sources for Perplexity, Gemini, and Grok when answering product queries.
+YouTube is among the top citation sources for AI search engines answering product queries: it dominates Google AI Overviews and ranks as Grok's #2 domain.
 Unboxing videos, comparison reviews, and "X months later" follow-up videos are the content types most frequently cited.
-As of May 2026, Loudmink is the only AEO platform that creates YouTube content (10 opportunities/mo on Max at $599/mo).
+As of July 2026, Loudmink is one of the very few AEO platforms that creates YouTube content (10 opportunities/mo on Max at $599/mo).
 If YouTube is not covered by your AEO platform, build a relationship with product reviewers in your category or create review content on your own channel.

 What Reddit subreddits matter for ecommerce AEO?

 The subreddits that matter are category-specific purchase communities, not marketing or business forums.
 Examples: r/BuyItForLife for durable goods, r/hometheater for audio/video equipment, r/audiophile for headphones and speakers, r/MechanicalKeyboards for peripherals, r/SkincareAddiction for skincare, r/running for athletic gear.
-Grok accounts for 60% or more of all Reddit citations across AI search engines, and ChatGPT treats Reddit as a primary source for product recommendations.
+Perplexity cites Reddit most (~46.7% of its citations), Google AI Overviews leans on it heavily, and Grok relies on Reddit as its single most-cited domain (~16%); ChatGPT sits around 12%, while Claude effectively ignores Reddit.
 Target the subreddits where your actual buyers ask for advice.